Monkey Picked Tie Guan Yin

 Tie Guan Yin means Iron Goddess or Iron Bodhisattva; the leaves are dark like iron yet the taste is light and ethereal, like the Buddhist Goddess of Mercy, Guan Yin.
 Another Chinese legend says that the Goddess of Mercy appeared in a dream to a local farmer and told him to look in the cave behind her temple.
 There he found a single tea shoot, which he planted and cultivated.
 From that time, the tea has been known as Iron Goddess.

-The taste is alluring with a fresh orchid aroma, a bold fruity flavor and a sweet, lingering finish.
 While Tie Guan Yin can be simply brewed in any teapot, we recommend the gongfu method using lots of leaf, multiple infusions and brief steeping times to bring out its full characteristics.